acil-bwh/bayes_traj/paper.md

 methodologies available for trajectory analysis.

 **bayes_traj** has several distinguishing features:

-* It can simultaneously model multiple continuous and binary target variables as a functions of predictor variables.
+- It can simultaneously model multiple continuous and binary target variables as functions of predictor variables.
-* Given an estimate of the number of trajectories, it uses Bayesian nonparametrics (Dirichlet Process mixture modeling) to automatically identify the number of groups in a data set.
+- Given an estimate of the number of trajectories, it uses Bayesian nonparametrics (Dirichlet Process mixture modeling) to automatically identify the number of groups in a data set.
-* It makes the assumption that target variables are conditionally independent given trajectory assignments, enabling the algorithm to scale well to multiple targets.
+- It makes the assumption that target variables are conditionally independent given trajectory assignments, enabling the algorithm to scale well to multiple targets.
-* Bayesian approximate inference is performed using coordinate ascent variational inference, which is fast as scales well to large data sets.
+- Bayesian approximate inference is performed using coordinate ascent variational inference, which is fast as scales well to large data sets.
-* Independently estimates residual variance posteriors for each trajectory and each target variable
+- Independently estimates residual variance posteriors for each trajectory and each target variable
-* Allows specification of random effects for continuous target variables using unstructured covariance matrices
+- Allows specification of random effects for continuous target variables using unstructured covariance matrices
-* Provides a suite of tools to facilitate prior specification, model visualization, and summary statistic computation.
+- Provides a suite of tools to facilitate prior specification, model visualization, and summary statistic computation.

 These features make **bayes_traj** a great fit for investigating COPD